top of page

 An Integrative Approach

 I use an integrative approach in counselling, meaning that I combine multiple therapeutic strategies to best suit your needs.
 This approach allows me to be flexible and adaptive, using the most appropriate techniques based on your unique challenges, goals, and preferences.
-Whether you're dealing with anxiety, relationship issues, addiction, or major life transitions, we’ll work together to create a therapeutic plan that draws from a range of evidence-based methods.
+Whether you're dealing with anxiety, relationship issues, addiction, or life transitions, we’ll work together to create a therapeutic plan that draws from a range of evidence-based methods.

 A Personalized, Flexible Approach